Welcome new parents! Here are some quick points to introduce you to the Pembroke 638 Algonquin Royal Canadian Air Cadets.

 Commanding Officer Parades

-On the first Wednesday of every second month (October, December, February, April, June), the cadets will participate in a Commanding Officer’s Parade (or CO’s Parade, for short).
+On the last Thursday of every month, the cadets will participate in a Commanding Officer’s Parade (or CO’s Parade, for short).
 The purpose of these parades are to showcase the hard work that cadets have put into learning and practice of drill.
-Speical presentations, award, and promotions will take place on CO’s Parades.
+Special presentations, award, and promotions will take place on CO’s Parades.
 We encourage parents to attend to support the cadets and celebrate their accomplishments.
-CO’s Parades begin at 2015 hours and we ask that parents be seated in the Armoury prior to that time.
+CO’s Parades begin at 2040 (8:40 pm) hours and we ask that parents be seated in the Armoury prior to that time.

-The Support Committee fulfills a critical role in fundraising to support corps activities as well as supporting us in numerous other aspects of program delivery.
-Each parent is automatically a member of the committee upon having a child join the corps.
-The Support Committee meets monthly, with dates and timings announced on our unit calendar.
+The Sponsoring Committee fulfills a critical role in fundraising to support squadron activities as well as supporting us in numerous other aspects of program delivery.
+The Sponsoring Committee meets monthly.
 Meetings are held at the Armoury.

-Without a vibrant and dynamic committee, this corps could not offer the incredible training program that we do.
-You are highly encouraged parents to get involved with the Support Committee.
+Without a vibrant and dynamic committee, this squadron could not offer the incredible training program that we do.
+You are highly encouraged parents to get involved with the Sponsoring Committee.

 What We Ask of Parents